top of page

 The Saint-Exupère Church:

-It is located in the Grand Rond meighborhood, on Allée Jules Guesde.
+It is located in the Grand Rond neighborhood, on Allée Jules Guesde.

 Built in 1620, it wax inaugurated in 1623.
 In 1807, it was renamed Saint-Exupère after the bishop of Toulouse from the 9th century.
 It was classified as a historical monument in 1974.